gchq/stroom-docs/content/en/docs/glossary/s/glossary-stream-type.md

 ---
-title: "Stream type"
+title: "Stream Type"
-linkTitle: "Stream type"
+linkTitle: "Stream Type"
 description: >
   All _Streams_ must have a Stream Type.
   The list of Stream Types is configured using the _Property_ `stroom.data.meta.metaTypes`.